MATERIALITY OF TOSHIBA TEC

 1 point or more improved from the previous fiscal year | 1 point or more improved from the previous fiscal year | 1 point or more improved from the previous fiscal year | |||

-- Recorded based on fiscal year of activities (FY2023 result: new recruits joining in April 2024)
+- Recorded based on fiscal year of activities (FY2024 result: new recruits joining in April 2025)

-- Reflecting the impact of business integration of MFP development and manufacturing with Ricoh Company, Ltd., and transfer of inkjet head business to RISO KAGAKU CORPORATION
+- The Group’s total emissions reflecting the impact of business integration with Ricoh Company, Ltd., and transfer of inkjet head business to RISO KAGAKU CORPORATION

 Corporate Data